searel-lab/old_website/content/authors/amn/_index.md

 ---

 Amandeep Kaur is one of the most senior members of our group.
 Her research interests focus the species interaction and weed-crop interactions in the agroecosystem.
 She has intensively explored the interactions of wheat crop with common weeds using functional traits.

+Thesis Title: *Whole-plant and regenerative traits of selected Wheat crop weeds (Avena sativa L. and Phalaris minor Retz.) in response to water and fertilizer treatments: An Ecological assessment*